theonlyasdk/theonlyasdk.github.io/_posts/2025-04-10-uninstalling-linux-dualboot.md

 In this article I'm going to show you how to uninstall any Linux distribution from your Linux-Windows dualboot setup.

-> ℹ Run all of these commands in an elevated command prompt or powershell.
+> Run all of these commands in an elevated command prompt or powershell.

 # 1. Mounting the EFI partition
 In this step, we're going to mount the EFI partition of your system.
 This is where the boot files for your operating system live.
 This is usually where GRUB gets installed to.